Coarist/the-dot-factory/README.md

 </p>

 # The Dot Factory - TDF
 Generates fonts for dot matrix displays.
 This repo is forked from [Pavius](https://github.com/pavius/the-dot-factory).
-Eran provide a [user guide](http://www.eran.io/the-dot-factory-an-lcd-font-and-image-generator/).
+Eran Duchan provided [A tech journal](http://www.eran.io/the-dot-factory-an-lcd-font-and-image-generator/).
 On 15 March 2021 [binary v.1.1](https://github.com/Coarist/the-dot-factory/releases/tag/v.1.1) is released.

 ### Contributing
 **TDF** is currently stable, unmaintained and not accepting PRs (as I don't have the time to thoroughly test contributions).